Reflective glass office building

 How does the process of claiming EIS loss relief work if the investment resulted in partial losses instead of a complete loss?

 If an investor experiences partial losses on an EIS investment, the process for claiming eis loss relief remains straightforward.
 Investors can calculate their effective loss by subtracting any returns realized and the amount of income tax relief claimed from the original investment.
+This process can also be done using our EIS loss relief calculator.

 This effective loss can then be offset against income tax or capital gains tax, allowing for a reduction in tax liability even if the entire investment wasn't lost.